courk/openflexure-delta-stage/docs/assembling_the_actuators.md

 ## Cut the ties {pagestep}

-For printing stability, on the [delta stage]{qty:0} there are two plastic ties in every actuator.
+For printing stability, on the [Main body](fromstep){Qty:1} there are two plastic ties in every actuator.
 Cut these out, either using a craft knife or small wire cutters.

 ![](images/assembling_the_actuators/ties.jpg)
 ![](images/assembling_the_actuators/cutter_ties.jpg)
 ![](images/assembling_the_actuators/knife_ties.jpg)
 ![](images/assembling_the_actuators/no_ties.jpg)

-Repeat for all three acutators.
+Repeat for all three actuators.
 ![](images/assembling_the_actuators/no_ties_all.jpg)

 ## Assemble gear {pagestep}